dimitar032/interspace-dodge-game/README.md

 ## Note
-Scoreboards are saved in browser session, so they will not be kept.
+Scoreboard results are saved in browser as cookies.

 ## Credits
 Icons are made by: